stableversion/qrcon/README.md

 static int qr_refresh_delay = 700; // give you enough time to scan the qrcode
 ```

-The qrcode generation will automatically trigger after a panic, if it doesn't, use ```panic=5``` in your cmdline.
+The qrcode generation batch will automatically trigger after a panic.
 It likely won't survive a catostrophic panic, but it has not been tested.

 - Download the [Binary Eye](https://github.com/markusfisch/BinaryEye) app on Android, enable continuous scanning. (optionally enable qrcode only mode)
 - After scanning go to history, select everything, export as JSON, and share with localsend/termux, etc.
 - Use decode.py "json" to decode with color like dmesg :D

+You can use ```panic=1``` for panic auto-reboot.

 ## Usefulness